dnutiu/benchmark-scoreboard/README.md

 To install and run the application, you must do the following:

-First, rename the config.lock.py to config.py
-and update the file to match your configuration settings.
+Rename the config.lock.py to config.py, so you can safely modify the config.py and still have config.lock.py as a template. and update the file to match your configuration settings.

 Then run: